-It can be quite distressing to learn that whilst pregnant or on maternity leave your job status has changed to ‘at risk of becoming redundant’.
+It can be very distressing to learn that whilst pregnant or on maternity leave your job status has changed to ‘at risk of becoming redundant’.

 Many people believe that an employer should not be able to make a pregnant women redundant.
 Indeed there are enhanced protections for pregnant women and those off on maternity leave, however, these are often misunderstood or misinterpreted.